ibiswas89/DrDetector/Readme.md

 # Drowsiness Detection OpenCV
-This is a implementation of Drowsiness_Detection Original repo can be found at https://github.com/akshaybahadur21/Drowsiness_Detection
+This is a implementation of Drowsiness_Detection.
+Original repo can be found at
+https://github.com/akshaybahadur21/Drowsiness_Detection